Do z>6 quasars reside in protoclusters?: Selection of high-z QSOs in GAEA

 In Fig.~\ref{fig:prop}, the blue histograms show the distribution of the main properties of the QSO host galaxies at the redshift of detection.
-These histograms show that high-z QSO hosts cover a relatively wide interval both in M$_{\star}$ and in M$_{\rm DM}$.
-Moreover, the selection follows closely the BH mass function, while the histograms as a function of L$_{\rm bolo}$ and M$_{\star}$ are shallower than the corresponding bolometric luminosity function or the galaxy stellar mass function.
+Our sample covers a wide range of physical masses, both in M$_{\star}$, M$_{\rm DM}$.
+In detail, \gaea~predicts host galaxies with M$_{\star} \gtrsim$10$^{9.5} \msun$ living in parent DMHs with M$_{\rm DM} \gtrsim$10$^{11.75} \msun$.
+These stellar and halo mass values are smaller than expectation from hydro-dynamical simulations (M$_{\star} \gtrsim$10$^{10} \msun$ -- e.g. \citealt{Marshall19} and M$_{\rm DM} \gtrsim$10$^{12.3} \msun$ -- e.g. \citealt{Costa19}) but consistent with results from other semi-analytic models \citep{Fanidakis13}.
+The predicted M$_{\rm BH}$ distribution is characterized by a steep slope, similar to the BH mass function of the total population.
+This suggests that the presence of a bright QSO depends more strongly on M$_{\rm BH}$ than on M$_\star$ or M$_{\rm DM}$.
 Most of the objects are relatively star-forming and tend to lie above the local M$_{\rm BH}$ - M$_{\star}$ relation.
-A critical point in the \gaea~framework involves the triggering mechanisms for the AGNs, i.e. the relative role of disc instabilities and mergers in sustaining the accretion onto the SMBHs.
-It is worth noting that at such high redshift it is not always possible to split \gaea~model galaxies in a clear way between the two triggering channels.
-In fact, we found in a significant fraction of the sources a contribution of both channels to the same event.
-For example, the dominant effect of a minor merger to the accretion event might not be the direct channelling of cold gas to the centre.
-Indeed, in \gaea~the cold gas content of the satellite is given to the cold gas disc of the remnant, which could then trigger a series of disc instability events that bring additional cold gas to the reservoir around the central SMBH.
-We include all events that start with a merger under the ``merger'' label, even if most of the cold gas content may be brought by the subsequent disc instabilities.
+A critical point in the \gaea~framework involves the different triggering mechanisms for the AGNs, i.e. the relative role of disc instabilities and mergers in sustaining the accretion onto the SMBHs.
+It is worth noting that at such high redshifts, it is not always possible to associate a unique triggering mechanism to each source in our sample.
+Indeed, for 7 events in our sample (corresponding to 12.5 per cent of the sources), we find that both channels can contribute to a single AGN event.
+These complex events typically start with a minor merger, that brings cold gas into the reservoir and fuels accretion onto the central SMBH, as we described in Sec.~\ref{sec:simsam}, powering an AGN fainter than our selection limit.
+All the remaining baryonic mass from the satellite is given to the disc of the remnant galaxy.
+This additional material can destabilize the disc and trigger an instability event, providing more cold gas to the reservoir around the SMBH, eventually bringing the accretion above our selection threshold.
+In the following, we include all events that start with a merger under the ``merger'' label, even if most of the cold gas is channeled in the reservoir as a consequence of the induced disc instability.
 According to these definitions roughly half of the our high-z QSO sample is triggered by disc instability events.
 The cyan filled histogram refer to the distribution of the properties of host galaxies for the subsample of QSO triggered by disc instability only events.
 Overall, the comparison of the blue and cyan histograms suggests that the most luminous events involving the more massive SMBHs are mostly connected to galaxy mergers.
+We stress that all merger events connected with the sources in our sample can be classified as minor mergers (i.e. baryonic mass ratio between the merging galaxies below 1/3).